webplatform/docs/html/elements/b/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The '''b''' element (&lt;b&gt;) historically was used to tell the browser to make the nested text bold.
 While the &lt;b&gt; element is widely supported in browsers, its use is not recommended, as CSS can be used to achieve the same effect.
-In HTML5, it merely signifies that the text should be stylistically distinguished in some way.}}
+In HTML5, it merely signifies that the text should be stylistically distinguished in some way.

+Internationalization topics related to the <code>b</code> element:
+* [http://www.w3.org/International/techniques/authoring-html#bandi Using b and i tags] }}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 |Content=The &lt;b&gt; element is used to make the nested tag bolded.
 The use of the &lt;b&gt; is not recommended according to HTML 5 standards as the bold effect can achieved using CSS.